13 Podzols

 ZXH

-Other soils that have a Bh horizon, and either an ortstein-pan or placic horizon.
+Other soils that have a Bh horizon that and either an ortstein-pan or placic horizon.

 Humus Pan Podzols